One hundred and nine years ago this month, a tiny airplane made history over the waterways of New York City.

 Duff was actually strapped onto the lower wing, with his legs dangling off the side of the plane!
 Both Coffyn and Duff were frozen to the bone by the time they landed.

 Duff took nine photographs in all, of which only a few were usable.
-Here the first of Duff’s pictures, and the first ever taken of New York from the sky.
-In this case, it’s of Castle Williams on Governor’s Island.
-(Photos courtesy the Frank Coffyn Collection.)
+This article features the best of Duff’s pictures, and the first ever taken of New York from the sky.